makeorbreak-io/break/README.md

 ## Usage

-The basic usage of the tool requires only two commands to be remebered.
+The basic usage of the tool requires only two commands to be remembered.
 Those are `todos init` to create the `todosconfig.toml` file that contains the configuration variables and `todos` to generate the output.
 In order to start using it in your project then just do:

 ```
 $cd root_to_your_project/
 $todos init
 ```

 After entering all the necessary fields, you'll notice that a `todosconfig.toml` file was created. **TODOS** will process the tags `TODO`, `FIXME` and `NOTE` by default but you can change this.
-Just open todosconfig.toml and you'll find something like:
+Just open `todosconfig.toml` and you'll find something like:

 ``` toml